TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/Examples/Index.rst

 Example 2: Extending the tt\_content Table
 ==========================================

-In this second example, we will add a "No print" field to all content element types.
+In the second example, we will add a "No print" field to all content element types.
 First of all, we add its SQL definition in :file:`ext_tables.sql`: